Climate Change Indicators: Oceans

 - A Closer Look: Land Loss Along the Atlantic Coast.
 As sea level rises, dry land and wetlands can turn into open water.
 Along many parts of the Atlantic coast, this problem is made worse by low elevations and land that is already sinking.
 Between 1996 and 2011, the coastline from Florida to New York lost more land than it gained.

 - Coastal Flooding.
 Flooding is becoming more frequent along the U.S. coastline as sea level rises.
-Nearly every site measured has experienced an increase in coastal flooding since the 1950s.
-The rate is accelerating in many locations along the East and Gulf coasts.
-The Mid-Atlantic region suffers the highest number of coastal flood days and has also experienced the largest increases in flooding.
+Every site measured has experienced an increase in coastal flooding since the 1950s.
+The rate is accelerating at most locations along the East and Gulf coasts.
+The East Coast suffers the most frequent coastal flooding and has generally experienced the largest increases in the number of flood days.

 - Ocean Acidity.
 The ocean has become more acidic over the past few decades because of increased levels of atmospheric carbon dioxide, which dissolves in the water.
 Higher acidity affects the balance of minerals in the water, which can make it more difficult for certain marine animals to build their protective skeletons or shells.